Revised December 2019

 How will the GI/transplant hepatology pilot affect recruiting, call schedules, continuity clinics, rotation schedules, funding, etc. within the existing 3-year GI fellowship?

 These concerns are program-specific and cannot be answered across the board; it will be an ongoing learning process.
 Although each individual program has "specifics" that may not be shared by other programs, open communication between program directors will be beneficial to share experiences, preempt problems and enhance problem solving of such issues across programs.
 In particular, funding for the pilot fellow is program-specific and may be part of the complement of GI fellows or through other mechanisms.
 Many GI programs are finding that the pilot is a desired option for many applicants and can be used as a recruiting tool for highly qualified applicants interested in a career in transplant hepatology.
-Going forward the experience/data gathered from the leading pilot programs will constitute the threshold on which joining programs may build and benefit from, to better plan for and execute the pilot year.

 When can a pilot fellow take the GI and transplant hepatology ABIM certification exams?